SvenskaSpel/har2locust/README.md

 options:
   -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         jinja2 template used to generate locustfile.
-Default to locust.
-  -f FILTERS, --filters FILTERS
+Default to locust.jinja2 -f FILTERS, --filters FILTERS
                         commas value separeted string of the resource type you want to include in py generated code.
 Supported type are `xhr`, `script`, `stylesheet`, `image`, `font`, `document`, `other`.
 Default to xhr,document,other.
   --version, -V         show program's version number and exit